Expert warns Covid infections could be ‘substantially higher’ than one in 30

 The end of testing means Covid levels are unknown

-This version of the virus is now the predominant one in the US, he added, saying: “We think it is probably more transmissible than the previous variant, so that is one of the big things.”
+This version of the virus - known as BA.2.12.1 - is now the predominant one in the US, he added, saying: “We think it is probably more transmissible than the previous variant, so that is one of the big things.”

 But he also said governments were “doing very, very little to control the virus right now”, which could also be contributing to the increase in cases.

-Note: *This article has been updated to remove previous references to infection levels being 'substantially higher' than one in 30 which Prof Kao said was a mistake as a result of him having misheard a question from the BBC